gablemathias/dominos-cypress/README.md

 # Cypress QA - End-to-End Testing

-End-to-end test to request a pizza order on Dominos
+End-to-end test to request a pizza order on Pizza Hut